Feature-driven development

 Feature-driven development (FDD) is an iterative and incremental software development process.
-It is a lightweight or Agile method for developing software.
-FDD blends a number of industry-recognized best practices into a cohesive whole.
-These practices are driven from a client-valued functionality (feature) perspective.
-Its main purpose is to deliver tangible, working software repeatedly in a timely manner in accordance with the Principles behind the Agile Manifesto.
+It is a lightweight or agile method for developing software.
+FDD blends several best practices into a cohesive whole.
+These practices are driven from the perspective of delivering functionality (features) valued by the client.
+Its main purpose is to deliver tangible, working software repeatedly in a timely manner in accordance with the Principles behind the agile manifesto.

 History

 FDD was initially devised by Jeff De Luca to meet the specific needs of a 15-month, 50-person software development project at a large Singapore bank in 1997.
 This resulted in a set of five processes that covered the development of an overall model and the listing, planning, design, and building of features.
-The first process is heavily influenced by Peter Coad's approach to object modelling.
+The first process is heavily influenced by Peter Coad's approach to object modeling.
 The second process incorporates Coad's ideas of using a feature list to manage functional requirements and development tasks.
 The other processes are a result of Jeff De Luca's experience.
 There have been several implementations of FDD since its successful use on the Singapore project.

 The description of FDD was first introduced to the world in Chapter 6 of the book Java modelling in Color with UML by Peter Coad, Eric Lefebvre, and Jeff De Luca in 1999.
 Later, in Stephen Palmer and Mac Felsing's book A Practical Guide to Feature-Driven Development (published in 2002), a more general description of FDD was given decoupled from Java modelling.

 Overview

 FDD is a model-driven short-iteration process that consists of five basic activities.
 For accurate state reporting and keeping track of the software development project, milestones that mark the progress made on each feature are defined.
-This section gives a high level overview of the activities.
+This section gives a high-level overview of the activities.
 In the figure on the right, the meta-process model for these activities is displayed.
 During the first two sequential activities, an overall model shape is established.
 The final three activities are iterated for each feature.